chris-dykes-j/chris-dykes-j/README.md

 ### About Me:

-- 🖥️ Computer Programming at Algonquin College
 - 🇨🇦 Web Developer at Environment and Climate Change Canada (Co-op)
+- 🖥️ Computer Programming Student at Algonquin College
-- 🥁 I play drums...
+- 🥁 Amateur Jazz Drummer
-- 🎮 ... and videogames of course
+- 🎮 Fighting Game Enthusiast

+I make Web Applications, and mostly use C# and ASP.NET Core.

 ---